earthsteading/Earthship/checklist_structural-supporting-systems.md

 AS 2870-2011: Residential slabs and footings
 AS/NZS 2699.1:2000: Built-in components for masonry construction

+ - [ ] 3 of the 4 walls will be built using rammed earth tyres with a supporting/butressing earth burm.
- - [ ] rammed earth / earthwall, concrete / hempcrete, weatherproofing/flashing
+ - [ ] rammed earth / earthwall,
+ - [ ] concrete / hempcrete,
+ - [ ] bottle wall
+ - [ ] render over tyre and bottle walls.
- - [ ] foobar
+ - [ ] color of final render finish.

 ## floor systems